mrosnauer/faircharger/README.md

 The chain contracts.

 ## Documentation
 The documentation can be found in the word file (Faircharger Dokumentation) as docx or in the md file (DokuRAWText).
-The präsentation is available at: https://docs.google.com/presentation/d/1s190_PMatfdsTigAdeWC92Oup96Eg28kZNc9uR0plmM/edit?usp=sharing
+The presentation is available at: https://docs.google.com/presentation/d/1s190_PMatfdsTigAdeWC92Oup96Eg28kZNc9uR0plmM/edit?usp=sharing

 ## Charge process
 1. Open app
-2. Enter charger code (Blockchain account?)
+2. Enter charger code (Blockchain account)
-3. Get price from charger (GET)
+3. Get price from charger (GET-Request)
-4. User accept/decline
+4. User accept/decline the price
 5. Payment channel with price, parallel get requests on the charge stick to get SOC
 6. End of charge, show coins...